Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 Post-analytical Phase KPIs

 Performance indicators are important during the analytical phase of phlebotomy, with accuracy of results and turnaround time being essential.
-It is vital that test results be reported in a timely manner to enable healthcare providers to promptly evaluate laboratory data so they can make decisions concerning patient care.
+Test results must be reported on time to enable healthcare providers to promptly evaluate laboratory data and make decisions concerning patient care.

-Good communication between labs and health professionals throughout this post-analytical phase also plays an integral role for ensuring safety, satisfying patients needs as well as suitable treatment plans all occur efficiently.
-This includes relaying information related to follow up actions along with complete yet prompt reports on lab tests obtained from those same individuals needing assistance or monitoring regarding their condition through use of effective medical laboratories provisions.
+Effective communication between labs and health professionals in the post-analytical phase is integral to ensuring safety, satisfying patient needs, and implementing suitable treatment plans efficiently.
+This involves relaying information regarding follow-up actions and providing complete yet prompt reports on lab tests obtained from individuals requiring assistance or monitoring for their condition through the use of effective medical laboratory provisions.

 Data Collection Methods for Phlebotomy Quality Metrics